mcmorry/PW-language-localized-URL/README.md

 1. Create below the root page, one page per each language (en, it, fr, ...) (for the default language too) using that template.
 The names of these pages should match the names you set in the Languages settings of ProcessWire.
 These names will be used as first folder inside the URLs.
 1. Enter in the module settings to inidicate the default language code, that will be mapped to the default languge inside ProcessWire.
-1. Create all the your tree of pages directly below the root page.
+1. Create all your tree of pages directly below the root page.

 ### performance issue